daniel-e-cabrera/CS-32-Final-Project/README.md

 ## Final 05/04/26 Description Of What Our Project Does And Instructions For Running Our Code
 The “Shuttle Planner” is a model that determines whether a user will make a shuttle based on walking time (using Open Route Service) and PassioGo live data, and then recommends when a user should leave to avoid missing it.

-When using our calculator, a few questions will be:
+When using our calculator, a few questions will be asked:

-Enter your OpenRouteService API key:
+Enter your OpenRouteService API key: (each person should create their own account with Open Route Service and have their own personal key)

 Available starting locations:
 1. Lamont